gagliardetto/solana-go/README.md

 There is currently **no stable release**.
 The SDK is actively developed and latest is `v1.5.0` which is an `alpha` release.

 The RPC and WS client implementation is based on [this RPC spec](https://github.com/solana-labs/solana/blob/c2435363f39723cef59b91322f3b6a815008af29/docs/src/developing/clients/jsonrpc-api.md).

-## Future Development

-`solana-go` is exclusively supported by my own time (which is money).

-If my work has been useful in building your for-profit services/infra, consider donating at DkP56dVfmTTN58oy6hDpRLtw4RMEFMmEWs8umN3Kg8vp

-Thanks!

 Note
 ----